NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 ```
 Obviously, RLlib here utilized the cardinality of CPU cores on the node (36/36).

 You may consider odd the fact that the `total time(s)` here is more than when using a single CPU core, but this happens because in the latter case the algorithm runs 36 instances of the OpenAI Gym environment concurrently, rather than a single instance.
-Therefore, more data is collected for policy training, which can lead to faster reward convergence:
+Therefore, more data is collected for policy training, which can lead to faster reward convergence.